 NEW Village Hall Plans

-The present Nether Stowey Village Hall is 100 years old and is showing its age in its centenary year.
+The present Nether Stowey Village Hall is nearly 100 years old and is showing its age in its centenary year.
 Repair costs are increasing year on year, but the income generated by the hall decreases year on year.
 This is an untenable situation and there is a risk that if a new village hall is not built, Nether Stowey could be left without a community centre, which is unacceptable in the eyes of the charity.

 That is why the Nether Stowey Village Hall and Recreation Ground charity have been working on a project to relocate the village hall to the recreation ground.

 The project will provide a modern village hall with a kitchen and bar, stage, sizeable

 multipurpose function room, meeting room and car park.
 It will also provide changing rooms for recreational activities.
 With the outside becoming the new indoors throughout the pandemic, the new Village Hall will have a serving hatch and external covered seating area, public toilets as well as large bi-folding doors and windows.

 The car park will have allocated electric vehicle charging points, bike storage and safe pedestrian access that will encourage green transport use.
 The energy efficient building will be powered by solar panels.